Tethering Guide for the Pentax Lightroom Plugin

 Control the camera and instantly import photos

-The Pentax Tethered Capture Plug-In developed by Ricoh Imaging allows you to easily tether the Pentax K-1 or 645Z using Adobe Lightroom.
+The Pentax Tethered Capture Plug-In developed by Ricoh Imaging allows you to easily tether the Pentax K-1, K-1 II, KP, or 645Z using Adobe Lightroom.
 While tethered, photos you capture are instantly imported to your computer for viewing and editing! (camera list current as of May, 2018)

 In this article, we'll show you how set things up and we'll present the plugin's key features.

 You need to have either Adobe Lightroom CC or Lightroom 6 to be able to make use of this plugin.
 You can always install a free trial of Lightroom CC to test things out.

 Supported operating systems include Windows 7/8/10 and Max OS X 10.9 or newer.

 A quick installation, firmware update, and setting change is all that's needed to prepare for tethering:

 - Download, extract, and install the Pentax Lightroom tethering plugin

 - K-1 users upgrade to firmware v1.10 or newer; 645Z users upgrade to firmware v1.21 or newer